Versatile product designer with technical roots and grit.

 Freelance Design & Development at Inspirato

-• Crafted Inspirato's blog from concept to launch, boosting user engagement and establishing a stronger digital presence in the luxury travel space.
+• Built Inspirato's blog from start-up to launch, growing user engagement and helping establish a strong online brand presence for the luxury travel community.

 6. December 2011 - March 2014